-- 1. Lubrication of bearings and motor (see below). - 2.
-Wheel, housing, bolts and set screws on the entire fan should be checked for tightness. - Any dirt accumulation on the wheel or in the housing should be removed to prevent unbalance and possible damage. - 4.
-Isolation bases should be checked for freedom of movement and the bolts for tightness.
-Springs should be checked for breaks and fatigue.
-Rubber isolators should be checked for deterioration. - 5.
-Inspect fan impeller and housing looking for fatigue, corrosion or wear.
+- 1. Lubrication of bearings and motor. - 2.
+Wheel, housing, bolts and set screws on the entire fan should be checked for tightness. - 3.
+Any dirt accumulation on the wheel or in the housing should be removed to prevent unbalance and possible damage. - 4.
+Inspect fan impeller and housing looking for fatigue, corrosion, or wear.